-Research Contributions: The notion of application-level power management opens up a realm of possibilities that are infeasible using existing approaches.
+The notion of application-level power management opens up a realm of possibilities that are infeasible using existing approaches.

 - Performance: Our approach enables each application to make local power management decisions based on its processor demand and processor availability.
-We experimentally show that local decisions by individual applications can globally optimize system-wide energy usage and are better than choosing a single system-wide power setting for all applications. - Flexibility: Such an approach enables each application to implement a power management policy that closely matches its energy and performance requirements.
+We experimentally show that local decisions by individual applications can globally optimize system-wide energy consumption and is better than choosing a single systemwide power setting for all applications. - Flexibility: Such an approach enables each application to implement a power management policy that closely matches its energy and performance requirements.
 Different applications can choose different policies and yet coexist with one another concurrently.
 Legacy applications or those applications that do not wish to implement their own strategy can delegate this task to a user-level power manager that chooses appropriate settings based on observed behavior. - Generality: Our approach is general and unlike some existing approaches, does not make specific assumptions about the nature of applications.
-Any application can use the power management interface to manage its energy needs, and we demonstrate such strategies for several different applications.
+Any application can make use of the power management interface to manage its energy needs, and we demonstrate such strategies for several different applications. - Modest implementation costs: We show that user-level power management policies can be implemented by applications at modest cost.
+The cost of implementing our policies varied from 40 to 239 lines of code, a relatively minor modification to applications that contained tens or hundreds of thousands of lines of code.